bbenkle/YotoBookMaker/README.md

 # YotoBookMaker

-A native macOS app that splits audiobook files into individual chapter tracks and uploads them directly to your [Yoto](https://yotoplay.com) player.
+A native macOS app that splits audiobook files into individual chapter tracks and uploads them directly to your [Yoto](https://yotoplay.com) playlists.

 > **Independent tool — not affiliated with or endorsed by Yoto Limited.**